Raccoon in the Attic

 When it is determined that no other animals are in the attic, attic restoration can begin.
 We will first clean up any droppings and do disinfection as they could contain the infectious raccoon roundworm.

 Most of the time, insulation will need to be replaced even if it is not visibly damaged.
-After all other precautions have been taken, it should be replaced with a new layer.
+It has been contaminated and a new layer should be put in its place after everything else has been taken care of.

 Contact us today for Attic Restoration Services!